intersective/cucumber-automation/pe/README.md

 Remember: change the student account in each of pe scenairo

 list-of-features-event - can run it at any time because it uses a preserved student account

+list-of-features-spinner - can run it at any time as long as there is a spin chance in the student account